-The list of TA's for the course has not yet been finalized.
-Check MyCourses for the list of TA's, their contact information and a schedule of office hours and tutorials.
-The scheduling information will be posted on the MyCourses calenday.
+Check MyCourses for the list of TA's, their contact information and a schedule of office hours.
+This information will be posted on the content section of MyCourses.

 3. Course Resources

 I encourage you come to office hours to meet and interact with the course staff.
 You are also welcome to contact the instructor or the TAs by email with questions you may have about assignments and the course material